nelsonjchen/cowboystyle/README.md

       newer Macs, iPads, Android Tablets, Windows 8 UI, and other HiDPI displays.

+Images for this subreddit were created with Pixen for the tower, Illustrator/Inkscape for the alien.

+The APNG version of the tower is compiled with `apng2asm` which is probably not in your distribution's repositories.
+You will most likely have to download this from their sourceforge site.

-## Sidebar
+### Sidebar

-`sidebar.markdown` is the source for the sidebar.
-Since the styling may rely on the ordering of certain elements in the sidebar, the sidebar is placed under version control as well. `sidebar.markdown` is currently run through Jinja2 and may incorporate more variables and features in the future.
+`sidebar.md` is the source for the sidebar.
+Since the styling may rely on the ordering of certain elements in the sidebar, the sidebar is placed under version control as well. `sidebar.md` is currently run through Jinja2 and may incorporate more variables and features in the future.

 ## Guard

 A Guardfile has been provided.
-Run `foreman run guard` to automatically compile the SCSS and upload to tests reddits set by enviromental variables.
-Currently, it monitors the CSS files and `sidebar.markdown`.
+Run `foreman run guard` to automatically monitor and compile compile the SCSS and upload to test subreddits set by enviromental variables.
+Currently, it monitors the CSS files for upload to the `REDDIT_SUBREDDIT_DEV_NIGHT` and `REDDIT_SUBREDDIT_DEV_DAY` subreddits and `sidebar.markdown` for upload to `REDDIT_SUBREDDIT_DEV_NIGHT`, `REDDIT_SUBREDDIT_DEV_DAY`, and `REDDIT_SUBREDDIT_DEV_TEMPORAL` subreddits simultanously.

 ## To do and future plans